Miles Sanders: Dallas Cowboys

 On March 14, 2025, Sanders signed a one-year contract with the Dallas Cowboys.
 He was a backup behind Javonte Williams and appeared in the first four games of the season.
-In Week 1, he recorded a 49-yard run against his former team the Philadelphia Eagles and was tackled at the 11-yard line, but had a costly red zone fumble on first down after a couple of personal foul penalties by both teams, the contest was delayed for 65 minutes due to a lightning storm and Sanders didn't receive another carry in the 20-24 loss.
+In Week 1, Sanders recorded a 49-yard run against his former team, the Philadelphia Eagles, and was tackled at the 11-yard line, but had a costly red zone fumble on first down.
+After a couple of personal foul penalties by both teams, the contest was delayed for 65 minutes due to a lightning storm and Sanders didn't receive another carry in the 20-24 loss.
 In Week 4, he left the game in the second quarter against the Green Bay Packers with an ankle injury.
-In Week 5, he was declared inactive with ankle and knee injuries against the New York Jets, while being replaced with rookie Jaydon Blue.
+In Week 5, Sanders was declared inactive with ankle and knee injuries against the New York Jets, while being replaced with rookie Jaydon Blue.
 On October 10, he was placed on injured reserve with a season-ending left knee injury, which required surgery.
-He finished the season with 20 carries for 117 yards, one rushing touchdown and 8 receptions for 30 yards.
+Sanders finished the season with 20 carries for 117 yards, one rushing touchdown and 8 receptions for 30 yards.